 Whitcombe says the demand for music production and a huge body of support has allowed The Biz to continue to grow.
 What set them apart from other theater groups around the state are the classes and education students receive from working with these professionals.

-Classes, such as voice, acting, auditioning, dance and makeup courses, are offered for preschoolers (Introduction to Acting) all the way through college age, and they’ve recently added a Kindermusik course for those younger than preschool.
+Classes, such as voice training, acting, auditioning, dance and makeup courses, are offered for preschoolers (Introduction to Acting) all the way through college age, and they’ve recently added a Kindermusik course for those younger than preschool.

 “We’re constantly looking for new opportunities for the kids, something different,” Whitcombe says.